Kona Schwenke: New York Jets

 On December 4, 2014 Schwenke was signed to the New York Jets' practice squad and remain there until the end of the season.

 Oakland Raiders

 On December 30, 2014 Schwenke signed a futures contract with the Oakland Raiders.

 Seattle Seahawks

 On May 11, 2015 Schwenke was signed by the Seattle Seahawks after a three-day rookie mini-camp.
 On August 21, in a preseason game against the Kansas City Chiefs, Schwenke suffered a torn ACL in his right knee and was subsequently waived the following day.
 After clearing waivers Schwenke was placed on the Seahawks' injured reserve list.
 Seahawks waived Schwenke on August 6, 2016 after they signed Jahri Evans.

 Schwenke worked out for the Canadian Football League's Hamilton Tiger-Cats during the 2017 preseason but was not signed to a contract.

 Death

 On April 22, 2018, Schwenke died in his sleep.
-Coroners later determined he had drugs in his system.
+Coroners later determined that he had drugs in his system.